ebruchez/ebruchez.github.io/pages/predictions.md

     - The fastest Mac multi-core score if 19155 for the "Mac Pro (Late 2019) Intel Xeon W-3275M @ 2.5 GHz (28 cores)".
     - The fastest multi-core score is 23944 for the "AMD Ryzen Threadripper 3990X 2.9 GHz (64 cores)".
 - Resolution:
   - __FAIL__: I was further away with this one than for the single-core performance.
 The [Mac Benchmarks](https://browser.geekbench.com/mac-benchmarks) shows 7396 (while I predicted 10,000) for the Mac Mini.
+  - UPDATE: 2021-10-20: The M1 Max appears to have a multi-core Geekbench score of 12693.
+This clearly beats my prediction, 16 months after the introduction of the M1.

 ### PREDICTION-0020: 2020-06-30: Single-core performance of the first Apple Mac ARM chips